New voice fake recognition system "Sipuha" created by MEPhI scientists

-The system is based on a neural network trained on more than 200 thousand audio recordings, including both real voices and deepfakes generated by various algorithms.
+The system is based on a neural network trained on more than 200 thousand audio recordings, including both real voices and deepfakes generated by different algorithms.
 The analysis is carried out using cepstral coefficients — mathematical characteristics of sound, calculated for short fragments of the recording.

 The team is currently working on a cloud service to integrate the system into call centers and messengers.
 TBank and Informzashchita have shown interest in the project.
 In the future, it is planned to create a laboratory for continuous improvement of algorithms.
 The developers are counting on the support of the Government of Moscow.